4GeeksAcademy/machine-learning-content/07-1d-ml_deploy/deploy-model-to-heroku.md

 </html>
 ```

->At the end of this tutorial, you will see a complete form example code.

 Save the file and use your browser to navigate to http://127.0.0.1:500 again, or refresh the page.
 This time, the browser should display the text 'Welcome to my Titanic Survival prediction app' in an <h1> tag.

 In addition to the templates folder, Flask web applications also typically have a static folder to house files, such as the CSS files, JavaScript files, and images that the application uses.

 You can create a style.css stylesheet file to add CSS to your application.
 First, create a directory called static inside your main project directory.
 Then create another directory called css inside static to host the .css files.
-The same can be done for js files and images.
+The same can be done for js files and images for more complex apps.

 Inside your css directory create a style.css file and add the following rule: